Out of Oblivion: The Homegrown Rise and Riffs of Leo Kottke

 Oblivion Records "Leo Kottke 12-String Blues"

-The intriguing details behind the highly-collectible “12-String Blues” on Oblivion Records (all three releases), recorded live at the Scholar Coffeehouse in Minneapolis.
+The intriguing details behind the highly-collectible “12-String Blues” on Oblivion Records (all three releases, S9-321, obl-S1, obl-SIA), recorded live at the Scholar Coffeehouse in Minneapolis.
 Learn about Leo's original compositions, his guitar technique, his influences, the curious choice of album name, Annie's original jacket design, and much more.

 Leo's next recordings: